PhaseEdge/IOSL-2025-Optimizing-Web-Content-for-AI-Agents/README.md

-# Project: Better Readability for LLMs
+# Project: Optimizing Web Content for AI Agents

-This project is an experimental framework to investigate and improve how Large Language Models (LLMs) comprehend web content.
-We use a backend pipeline to systematically evaluate the performance of different AI models (e.g., from OpenAI, Google, and Ollama) on question-answering tasks using transformed web content.
-The goal is to identify which content structures and formats yield the best machine readability and understanding.
+This project is an experimental framework for optimizing web content for AI agents.
+We investigate how different content structures and formats affect the ability of AI agents, particularly Large Language Models (LLMs), to comprehend and process information.
+The project uses a backend pipeline to systematically evaluate model performance on question-answering tasks using transformed web content, with the goal of discovering best practices for creating agent-friendly websites.

 ## Project Structure